paulshorey/DogsJS/README.md

 > No more spending hours mocking data sources.
 Nothing to mock at all.
 It's real - same content the user will see.
 This "puppeteer" powered "functional testing" runs just as reliably and quickly as unit tests.

 ### Simply command: **`npm run test`**
 Or ignore that and just **`git commit`** your changes.
 The testing is integrated into the CI process.
-Before **`git commit`**, the tests will automatically run.
+The tests will automatically run.
 If the tests fail, the commit will also fail.

 1. First, the script runs **lint**, **build**, then starts serving the app at port **:9754**.
 2. Then it runs tests using `jest --verbose`.
 Jest is configured in `jest.config.js`